Using your Embroidery Machine to make Overlock Stitching

 If you have ever held a patch, the edge that you have on that patch is an overlock stitch, with almost no exception.
 The trouble is that it requires a patchmaker to own a machine, which, new, can be up to a few thousand dollars U.S.

 A couple test stitchouts on wash-away, along with our wood burner

-Back in the days of the American Civil war there were textile machines being invented, including chain stitchers and overlocks, the precursors to what today are called sergers.
-Wilcox and Gibbs, the John Merrow company and others were running textile factories and they invented machines to help their production.
+In the days of the American Civil war, there were textile machines being invented, including chain stitchers and overlockers, the precursors to what today are called sergers.
+Wilcox and Gibbs, the John Merrow company, and others were running textile factories; they invented machines to help their production.
 If you are a fan of history or the history of textiles in particular, there are some amazing stories from that time period and those two companies.
 One of my favorites is that Wilcox and Gibbs were partners, but found themselves in opposite geographic regions during the American Civil war.
 At the conclusion of the war, James Gibbs had to walk from Virginia to the W&G office in New York.
 He goes in and is not only greeted by his partner, but his share of the company and profits had been faithfully preserved for him.
 They still produce machines to this day.

 John Merrow, under a couple company names, used and sold machines that overlock, creating a refined edge for knits.
 That overlock stitch and process came to be known as merrowing, an ironic use of the company’s trademarked name as a generic term, but useful for marketing the machines forever.
 In fact, most of the patch or emblem factories today are using machines made by The Merrow Company™.

 Let me state here that if you are going to make thousands of simple patches, buy a merrowing machine and learn to use it.
 It will save a ton of time in production.

 There have been efforts at making a merrow-like motif stitch going back for many years.
 I wasn’t thinking hard about it back then.